facebookresearch/hydra/website/docs/tutorial/100_working_directory.md

 sidebar_label: Output/Working directory
 ---

-Hydra solves the problem of you needing to specify a new output directory for each run, by creating a directory for each run and executing your code within that directory.
+Hydra solves the problem of your needing to specify a new output directory for each run, by creating a directory for each run and executing your code within that directory.

 The working directory is used to: